 Our Pastoral Care team consists of professionally trained chaplains, residents and interns who understand and interpret the religious, spiritual and existential experiences of patients and their families.
 They help our patients by providing: spiritual care, emotional support, faith-specific religious guidance, support groups, worship services, meditation, and more.

 Our pharmacists are trained in critical care and work closely with the multidisciplinary team.
 Their focus is to ensure safe and effective use of medications.

-Morgan Stanley Children’s Hospital has a multidisciplinary team pediatric team to take care of pediatric ECMO patients.
-Please visit their website to learn more.
+NewYork-Presbyterian has a multi-disciplinary team to take care of pediatric ECMO patients.
+Please visit the website to learn more.